Many paths lead to the goal

 Study

-“Well DESIGNed lecture”: This was the conclusion of a student on the IC Design lecture series in the summer semester 2024.
-Overall, the participants again gave very positive feedback this year, especially on live demonstrations and detailed insights into various aspects of chip design.
+“Well DESIGNed lecture”: That was one student’s takeaway from the IC Design lecture series in the summer semester of 2025.
+Overall, participants once again provided very positive feedback this year, particularly regarding the live demonstrations and detailed insights into various aspects of chip design.

 Robotics degree program